janneshb/SimpleSim.jl/Readme.md

 - [x] Make sure the data is output as matrices and not a vector of vectors
 - [x] Check support for vector submodels
 - [ ] Write (proper) Julia tests
-- [ ] Implement random draw hook that is invariant to model structure
+- [x] Implement random draw hook that is invariant to model structure
-- [ ] Zero-crossing detection / bouncing ball example
+- [x] Zero-crossing detection / bouncing ball example
+- [ ] Finish implementing `RKF45`.
+Current version doesn't work for three-body problem and doesn't support nested models.
 - [ ] Make public